LOADING ...

 I don't mind when it's all

-It's just the in between
+It's just the moments in

-before it's gone
+Just it's gone

 I know, I know, I

-All the vegetables, stop kicking the
+All the vegetables, kicking the apples

 And when autumn